based2/KB/network/ip_filter.md

 block from any to 93.123.39.194
 # https://threatfox.abuse.ch/browse/malware/unknown/ Hookbot Pegasus
 block from any to 93.123.39.201
-# https://red.flag.domains/posts/ 2024-06-22 renouvellements-ameli[.fr] (registrar: One.com A/S) 2024-06-21 sgmise-a-jour[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider)  2024-06-20 suivez-votre-colis[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider) 2024-06-08/ acheminez-votre-colis[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider)
+# https://red.flag.domains/posts/ 2024-06-26 formulaire-assu-en-ligne[.fr] (registrar: One.com A/S) 2024-06-25 mes-droits-vitale[.fr] (registrar: AMEN / Agence des Médias Numériques) 2024-06-22 renouvellements-ameli[.fr] (registrar: One.com A/S) 2024-06-21 sgmise-a-jour[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider)  2024-06-20 suivez-votre-colis[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider) 2024-06-08/ acheminez-votre-colis[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider)
 block from any to 93.123.39.223
 # https://threatfox.abuse.ch/browse/tag/Hookbot%20Pegasus/
 block from any to 93.123.39.241